Create a Job Search Marketing Plan

 1. Define your target market by considering the following:

-• Start with 3 Industries and research 20 companies to target for each industry.
+- Start with three industries and research 20 companies to target for each industry

-• Understand the services / products of each target company
+- Understand the services and/or products of each target company

-• Define the Size of your Target Company; Annual revenue and profitability, number of employees and customers served.
+- Define the size, annual revenue and profitability, number of employees and customers served by your target company

 3. Research people and companies on LinkedIn to get inside knowledge and referrals to your targets.